lkubb/salt-redlib-formula/docs/map.jinja.rst

     {#- Get the `tplroot` from `tpldir` #}
     {%- set tplroot = tpldir.split("/")[0] %}
-    {%- from tplroot ~ "/map.jinja" import mapdata as libreddit with context %}
+    {%- from tplroot ~ "/map.jinja" import mapdata as redlib with context %}

-    test-does-nothing-but-display-libreddit-as-json:
+    test-does-nothing-but-display-redlib-as-json:
       test.nop:
-        - name: {{ libreddit | json }}
+        - name: {{ redlib | json }}

 Use formula configuration values in templates